-UALR students get to learn from the best professors around in classes that are as engaging as they are rigorous.
+UA Little Rock students get to learn from the best professors around in classes that are as engaging as they are rigorous.
 Coursework blends critical thinking with real-world experience, providing a springboard for internships and later careers in such in-demand fields as nursing, engineering, data quality, criminal justice, and education.
 The university offers more than 60 undergraduate programs and more than 40 graduate programs.

-Applied Design, a UALR program to study contemporary studio craft such as ceramics, metalsmithing and jewelry, and furniture design and woodworking is the only degree program of its kind in the state and one of a very few accredited programs in this specialty.
+Applied Design, a UA Little Rock program to study contemporary studio craft such as ceramics, metalsmithing and jewelry, and furniture design and woodworking is the only degree program of its kind in the state and one of the very few accredited programs in this specialty.

-Whether it’s building a better tomato or looking into cancer treatments, students get an opportunity to work alongside faculty, putting their knowledge to use in UALR’s state-of-the-art research facilities.
+Whether it’s building a better tomato or looking into cancer treatments, students get an opportunity to work alongside faculty, putting their knowledge to use in UA Little Rock’s state-of-the-art research facilities.
 Additionally, they are tackling big data for businesses and curating historical collections for the world to see.

-UALR is a leader in the preservation and dissemination of Arkansas history through the alignment of the Department of History, the Master of Arts in public history program, and the Center for Arkansas History and Culture.
-Collections 88,000 archival papers, images, and books, including those of five Arkansas governors, provide a wealth of research opportunities.
+The university is a leader in the preservation and dissemination of Arkansas history through the alignment of the Department of History, the Master of Arts in public history program, and the Center for Arkansas History and Culture.
+Collecting emphasis includes civil rights, politics, the built environment, and LGBTQ+ voices.

-The UALR community embodies the Trojan spirit, which can be seen in the numerous acts of giving and outreach that take place on campus and beyond.
+The UA Little Rock community embodies the Trojan spirit, which can be seen in the numerous acts of giving and outreach that take place on campus and beyond.
 As we embark on our institution’s Centennial Campaign, we look forward to expanding transformational opportunities for our students and building on our partnerships to fuel economic growth and community well-being.

 What Makes UA Little Rock a Metropolitan University?